seedifferently/boto_rsync/README.rst

     boto-rsync [OPTIONS] SOURCE DESTINATION

-SOURCE and DESTINATION can either be a local path to a directory or specific file, a custom S3 or GS URI to a directory or specific key in the format of s3://bucketname/path/or/key, a S3 to S3 transfer using two S3 URIs, or a GS to GS transfer using two GS URIs.
+SOURCE and DESTINATION can be:

+* A local path to a directory or specific file
+* A custom S3 or GS URI to a directory or specific key in the format of s3://bucketname/path/or/key
+* A S3 to S3 transfer using two S3 URIs
+* A GS to GS transfer using two GS URIs

 Examples